 The CEC, or Clean Energy Council, has had its hands on the residential solar industry since 2007 and has been directly responsible for the high-quality installations we have today.

 Specifically for solar power installers, the CEC only gives out their accreditations to the men and women who go through their training.
-Thus, helping to ensure that the people who work on your solar panels go above and beyond even Australia’s standards.

 2. Get multiple quotes.

-As of today, there are over 8000 CEC-accredited solar panel installers all around Australia.
-Many of them will give you different prices and different sets of components.
 Quite possibly, many of them will have different solar installation techniques and specialties, too.

 It’s important that you ask for quotes from multiple installers so you have options to choose from based on your budget and preferences.